Dre Campbell Farm

 This is a simple home remedy for earwigs in the garden.
 Mix a tablespoon of organic liquid dish soap with a quart of water and pour it into a spray bottle.

-Spray the soapy water solution on earwigs, and it will kill them.
+Spray the soapy water solution directly on earwigs, and it will kill them not long after.

 2. Diatomaceous Earth (DE)

-Diatomaceous earth works great because it kills earwigs not long after they come in contact with it.
+Diatomaceous earth works great because it can kill earwigs not long after they come in contact with it.

 Sprinkle DE around the roots of your crops, potted plants, and other areas where you’ve seen the pests.
-You can also make it into a spray and coat your plants.
+You can also make it into a spray for your plants.
 Read more on how to make diatomaceous earth spray and use it in the garden.

 This is our recommended brand of DE for outdoor use.
-However, it is best to use food-grade diatomaceous earth to get rid of earwigs in your house, bathroom, mailbox, and other personal spaces.
+However, it is best to use food-grade diatomaceous earth to get rid of earwigs in your bathroom and other places in your house and personal spaces like mailboxes.

 3. Essential Oils